Estadísticas y récords

 - Knockdown Avg. is the average number of knockdowns per 15 Minutes window.

 Récord del Atleta

 - 20 wins by KO, one by submission (RNC)

 - Nine first round finishes

-- Has won six of his last eight
+- Has won seven of his last nine

 - Owns wins over UFC vets Drew Fickett, Dan Lauzon, Melvin Guillard, Brian Foster and Brian Cobb